atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 t
 %
 , II
-cannot be offended at my informing my father — A good fon,., Sally, is V most likely to make a good husband be fo, " answered she.
-Sullenly; but if your father refuses his con you will make no husband at all to me', and then what shall I get by your goodness } You will not be good to me — you will be the worst pf men
+cannot be offended at my informing my father --A good fon,., Sally, is V most likely to make a good husband be fo, " answered she.
+Sullenly; but if your father refuses his con you will make no husband at all to me', and then what shall I get by your goodness } You will not be good to me --you will be the worst pf men
 4
 if you leave me now, after having gained my heart, and made me be /
-** that you love me" — (fobbing.)
+** that you love me" --(fobbing.)
-I have told you nothing but what is flriduy true, " said he — I dote on you; but, in order to be worthy of the love I stgh for in return, I must be a dutiful fon to the best of fathers.
+I have told you nothing but what is flriduy true, " said he --I dote on you; but, in order to be worthy of the love I stgh for in return, I must be a dutiful fon to the best of fathers.
 I will write to him immediately; I will solicit his consent, and I doubt B 6 not
 •